AWS::ECS::TaskDefinition ContainerDefinition - AWS CloudFormation

 HealthCheck

 The container health check command and associated configuration parameters for the container.
-This parameter maps to HealthCheck in the Create a container section of the Docker Remote API and the HEALTHCHECK parameter of docker run.
+This parameter maps to HealthCheck in the docker container create command and the HEALTHCHECK parameter of docker run.

 Required: No